cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 ### Blocksync

 Blocksync is faster than traditional consensus and syncs the chain from genesis by downloading blocks and verifying against the merkle tree of validators.
-For more information see [Tendermint's Fastsync Docs](https://docs.tendermint.com/v0.34/tendermint-core/fast-sync.html)
+For more information see [CometBFT's Fastsync Docs](https://docs.cometbft.com/v0.34/core/fast-sync)

 When syncing via Blocksync, node operators will either need to manually upgrade the chain or set up [Cosmovisor](#Cosmovisor) to upgrade automatically.